mmcclimon/mr_poole/README.md

 - `default_layout` - path to a default layout to use
 - `default_extension` - file extension to use
+- `word_separator` - character to use for slug generation

 Any options you provide in `_config.yml` will override poole's built-in defaults.
 Mr. Poole defaults to using Markdown (with extension "md"), and the